 30 Books Multiplied by 15 Minutes Equals 7 hours 30 Minutes of Listening.

-There are two excellent book summary services, Blinkist and GetAbstract.
-They are both excellent in their own rights, GetAbstract is targeted at corporations and Blinkist is targeted to individuals.
-Interested, read the article GetAbstract vs Blinkist.
+There are two excellent book summary services, Blinkist, and getAbstract.
+They are both excellent in their own right, getAbstract is targeted at corporations, and Blinkist is targeted to individuals.
+Interested, read the article getAbstract vs. Blinkist.

 I used Blinkist for the 1 Day MBA, as I have a yearly subscription with them.
 If you want to read all of these books in short format summaries, you will also need a subscription to Blinkist or with getAbstract.
 With a subscription, you get unlimited access to their huge audiobook and eBook libraries.

 Can You Teach Yourself an MBA?

-Well the answer is yes and no. A significant part of studying for an MBA are the case studies, classwork and presentations you need to complete.
-You will learn from professors and your classmates.
-However following the reading list below and enrolling for a book sumary service you can indeed get the key principles and messages that are highlighted during an MBA course, save yourself $80,000, and a year of your life.
+Well, the answer is yes and no. A significant part of studying for an MBA is the case studies, classwork, and presentations you need to complete.
+You will learn from your professors and your classmates.
+However, following the reading list below and enrolling for a book summary service, you can indeed get the key principles that are highlighted during an MBA course, save yourself $80,000, and a year of your life.

-DIY MBA Reading List – The Top 30 Best MBA Books
+DIY Top 30 Best MBA Books Reading List

 1 Day DIY MBA Books List